The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: summary

 \section{summary}

-In conclusion, we investigate the localization properties of the one-dimensional lattice model with off-diagonal mosaic quasiperiodic hopping.
-The parity of mosaic periodic has important effects on the localization of zero-energy states.
-When the mosaic period is odd, there always exists an energy window for critical states regardless hopping strength.
-While for even period, the states near zero-energy would become localized edge states for a sufficiently large hopping strength.
-It is found that there exist mobility edges which separate the localized states from critical states.
-Within the critical region, the spatial extensions of eigenstates have large fluctuation.
+In conclusion, we have investigated the localization properties of a one-dimensional lattice model with off-diagonal mosaic quasiperiodic hopping.
+Our findings show that the parity of the mosaic period has a significant impact on the localization of zero-energy states.
+Specifically, when the mosaic period is odd, there is always an energy window for critical states, regardless of the strength of the hopping.
+However, for an even period, the states near zero energy become localized edge states when the hopping strength is sufficiently large.
+In addition, when mosaic period is even integer, the geometric mean value of the absolute values of energy spectrum is equal to the constant hopping.
+While for an odd mosaic period, the geometric mean value of the energy spectrum is equal to the geometric mean value of the hopping.
+We have also identified mobility edges that separate the localized states from the critical states.
+Within the critical region, we have observed large fluctuations in the spatial extensions of the eigenstates.

-The Lyapunov exponents and mobility edges are exactly obtained with Avila's theory.
-Furthermore, it is found that the critical index of localization length $\nu=1$.
-For $\kappa=3$ and $\tau=1/2$, the numerical results show that the scaling exponent of inverse participation ratio (IPR) of critical states $x\simeq0.47$.
-It is shown that these states indeed are critical states.
-In addition, it is shown that the Lyapunov exponent and Avila's acceleration can be used to classify the systems with different $E$.
+Our results, obtained using Avila's theory, reveal the exact values of the Lyapunov exponents and mobility edges.
+Additionally, we have determined that the critical index of the localization length is $\nu=1$.
+Our numerical results show that the scaling exponent of the inverse participation ratio (IPR) for critical states is approximately $x\simeq0.47$, confirming that these states are indeed critical.
+Furthermore, we have demonstrated that the Lyapunov exponent and Avila's acceleration can be used to classify systems with different values of $E$.